rithvik-doshi/CS460-MySQL-Programming-Assignments/README.md

-# CS460-MySQL-Programming-Assignments
+# CS460-MySQL-Programming-Assignments: PA1-3
-MySQL Programming Assignments for CS460 Class Fall 2021

-Each branch contains code for the various assignments that we have to submit.
+This branch contains code for PA1-3.
+Please keep in mind the following:
+  1. The sql dump file is named pa1-2.sql, as the database that was the deliverable for PA1-2 was conserved and used in this project, with a few modifications.
+  2. GUI was implemented using Bootstrap HTML elements.
+  3. We hope you enjoy the localhostMovieDb!

+Created by Rithvik Doshi and Vishesh Jain.